Making Education Relevant and Interactive through Technology (MERIT)

 Interested teachers and educators are invited to attend either the face-to-face or online information sessions to learn more about the MERIT program and application process.

-Click this link to download the Blackboard Collaborate viewer and start the session: MERIT 2016 Orientation Session
+Click this link to download the Blackboard Collaborate viewer and start the session: MERIT 2016 Information Session

 MERIT Teachers will be able to: